 We have a thread in the Ontario forum of BoardGameGeek.
 Occasionally, people suggest ahead of time something they'd like to play, and garner interest before the meetup or use it as a request for someone to bring the game.

 How are groups formed?
 Do people just find their friend and play between themselves without really wanting outsiders?
 Typically someone proposes a game, and people interested simply break off to join.
 We are largely a good-natured group of people, and a newcomer should not hesitate jumping into groups being formed.
 Groups are generally fluid; sometimes you end up playing games with different people throughout the night if game-ends end up aligning.
 You may notice certain people tend to group together often, but for the most part, that's simply because they share similar preferences in style and/or weight of game.
 That said, if you came with a friend and want to play with them, you're more than welcome to stick together.

 Do I need to know the rules for the game?
 Given the sheer number of different games that make it to the tables, it'd be a difficult feat knowing the rules to all the games.
 Even the one explaining the rules is likely to muddle through a bit (so bear with us).
 In almost all games, there's usually someone (or more often, many) that will need a rules explanation, or refresher.
 It's rare to have a game where everyone knows the rules before hand.

-To whom do I pay the $2.50?
-Sometime throughout the evening, Steve or Dan will make rounds collecting money.
+To whom do I pay the $3.00 fee?
+Sometime throughout the evening, Steve/James will make rounds collecting money.
 We'll be happy to make change as necessary.

 Who do you talk to if you aren't sure what to do?
 Steve Larkin is the organizer of the club and super friendly (Note to self: corner Steve for a mug shot for the website).
 He'd be most welcoming answering any questions you might have.
-Dan (me) may be less knowledgeable, but would be happy to help any way he can.
-As such, as mentioned, we're a good-natured group, and any of us should be approachable.
+As mentioned, we're a good-natured group, and any of us should be approachable.